Pre-K Printable Fun

 Spring Cleaning Your Space

-Add Spring Cleaning items to your Dramatic Play Space this week such as: Child size Brooms, Mops, Dustpans, Empty Spray Bottles, Sponges, Father Dusters, Cleaning Brushes, Cloths, and Buckets.
+Add Spring Cleaning items to your Dramatic Play Space this week such as: Child size Brooms, Mops, Dustpans, Empty Spray Bottles, Sponges, Feather Dusters, Cleaning Brushes, Cloths, and Buckets.

 There are plenty of outdoor